universityofadelaide/shepherd/INSTALL-UA.md

 You will need to run a job cleaner if cronjobs do not respect the failedJobHistoryLimit and successfulJobHistoryLimit settings.

-https://github.com/willemvd/openshift-scheduledjobs-cleanup is an image to do just this.
+https://github.com/pingers/openshift-scheduledjobs-cleanup is an image to do just this.
+All credit to https://github.com/willemvd/openshift-scheduledjobs-cleanup - there's just a couple of minor changes.

 Run the following to use it: